Using the PE docs

 Review these tips to get the most out of the PE docs.

-Using example commands
+Usage notes for example commands

-puppet commands generate cURL arguments
+puppet commands to generate cURL

 url="http://$(puppet config print server):4433" curl "$url"

-puppet commands can return different values depending
+Puppet commands can return different values depending on

-(including setting the environment variables and the
+example (including setting the environment variables and calling the

-curl command) as root, Administrator, or with equivalent elevated privileges.
+curl command) as root, Administrator, or with equivalent

 puppet commands with hard-coded values.
 If you’re unsure